 This program provides an incredible opportunity to experience the vast landscapes and biodiversity of Mongolia.
 Operating from Round River’s base camp in the Darhad Valley, students will spend their time assisting our partners in remote mountainous regions of Mongolia.
 Field sites will be accessed by vehicle, horse, and by foot.
 Students should be prepared for hiking, backpacking, and an adventure of a lifetime.

 In 2017, students may participate in any or all of the following field activities:

+Round River offers scholarships to students through our Edward Abbey Scholarship Fund.
+Edward Abbey was a friend to many and an inspiration to all associated with Round River.
+Ed’s family has graciously agreed that we may use his name in this manner.
 We are committed to involving dedicated and qualified students in our conservation projects and we will work with you to facilitate your application and financial needs.
 Financial assistance to qualified students from Round River is available from the Edward Abbey Scholarship Fund.